ESMValGroup/ESMValTool_Tutorial/_episodes/08-development-setup.md

 [Writing your own diagnostic script]
 - a new or updated cmorizer script, see lesson on [CMORization: Using observational datasets]
-- helping  with reviewing process of pull requests, see documentation on [Review of pull requests](https://docs.esmvaltool.org/en/latest/community/review.html)
+- helping  with reviewing process of pull requests, see ESMValTool documentation on [Review of pull requests](https://docs.esmvaltool.org/en/latest/community/review.html)

 The next sections will explore the ways we can achieve this.